 Advantages of pier and beam foundations:

-- The extra bit of insulation from the air under the house.
+- This foundation provides an extra bit of insulation for air under the house.

-- These foundations elevates the homes to protect them from floods and moisture.
+- It elevates the homes to protect them from floods and moisture.

 - It provides crawl space between the house and the ground.